JolietCyborgs4241/cyborg_sensing/README.md

 Each sensor type can have its value stored in same time-tracked manner as the cameras making the most recent values available to the Robot Driver module for consideration in cotrolling the robot.
 The format of the data from each sensor type can be defined at the time that sensor is incorporated taking into account the type and richness of the information available from that sensor type.
 Each data record will need to include the appropriate sensor identification information so that each specific sensor instance can be mapped into the physical space surrounding the robot.

+The diagram includes a 9-way combination sensor including:

+* 3-axis accelerometer

+* 3-axis magnetometer

+* 3 axis rotation

+This information will be logged in the same manner as any other sensor with the hope of being able to recover actual robot movments and forces post-practive and post-competition.

+It may also send measurement to cv_db to make them available to the robot controlling logic.

 #### Database

 The Cyborg-Vision Database (cv_db) gets readings from various sensor servers and saves their values.
 In addition to saving the values, it also regularly "prunes" the database to remove older values (typically referred to as a TTL, or **T**ime-**t**o-**L**ive).
 Whenever it finds values older than the TTL limit, it removes these from the database.
 Think of it terms of keeping only the most recent sensor history; who cares what a camera saw 30 seconds ago?
 The robot has probably moved, turned, or something else has changed; we mostly want to know what's happening right now (or at least within only the last few seconds).
+This database is essentially an enhanced "Last Value" cache ("Last Few Values" essentially) and will be retained fully in memory (so it will be lost when the robot powers down).
+It will however log all incoming data messages and queries for later reference.

 Processes that want to find out about the conditions around the robot (whether visual, ranging, etc.) can query cv_db and get the status of a specific sensor, a set of sensors, or potentially even an average sensor reading across the values available.